SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 # Nodes

 ## File Loader Nodes
-File loader nodes allows visually pleasing and intuitive selection of prompts, tags or other texts with custom UI.
+Custom UI File Loader nodes allows visually pleasing and intuitive selection of prompts, tags or rows of CSV file.
-Loader nodes can output single or multiple texts based on selection, as well as randomize selection or batch/list all texts.
+Loader nodes can output single or multiple texts based on mode, as well as randomize selection or batch/list all texts.
 Loader nodes keep selections on workflow load or page refresh.

+#Selection modes:
+- single: Select one item at a time.
+Output 1 item at a time.
+- multiple: Select multiple items.
+Output will be concatenated with a comma.
+- random: Randomly select one item from selection on each prompt queue.
+If less than 2 items are selected, will draw randomly from all items.

-## File Structure
+# File Structure
 Files are loaded from directories and subdirectories within `comfyui-ez-af-nodes` project, populate these directories with your custom presets as you like

 ```